Timothee-Cavalli/Image-Manipulation-Pillow-/README.md

     shuffling : shuffle the picture with zone of size you want

     image_list_to_gif : convert a list of pics into an animated gif

-## 〰️ Function Done but the result is not satisfying 〰️